 The floodplain terraces of the Lower Chippewa River contain a mosaic of dynamic ecosystems shaped by periodic fire and flooding.
-Habitats in the Dunnville Wildlife Area range from bottomland forests, oak savannas, prairies, brushlands, wet swales and openwater sloughs.
+Habitats in the Dunnville Wildlife Area range from bottomland forests, oak savannas, prairies, brushlands, wet swales and open water sloughs.
 This mixture of natural communities hosts a unique array of bird species including Lark Sparrow, Bell’s Vireo, Red-headed Woodpecker, and Black-billed Cuckoo.
-This trip will allow you to visit these habitats and view these species with a natural resource professional who will discuss species identification, habitat requirements, research methods, and ecological restoration techniques.
+This trip will allow you to visit these habitats and view these species and discuss species identification and habitat requirements.
 Please note: NO bathroom facilities at all on this trip.
 Please bring: Binoculars, field guides, extra water, snacks and bug repellent.
-Leader: Bill Hogseth, DNR wildlife biologist – Limit 14 Participants
+Leader: Steve Betchkal – Limit 14

 Other related Weblinks: http://dnr.wi.gov/org/land/wildlife/wildlife_areas/dunnville.htm